backdrop-contrib/path_access/README.txt

 Simply copy path_access.module to the modules directory of your Drupal installation, and enable it in the administration tools.

-You will also need to run the accompanying SQL script to create a new table called 'path_access'.

 Note that path_access is an extension to the path module, which must also be enabled.